Hout Bay is more than just the harbour

 If you Capetonian or visit the Western Cape often, we all have special memories attached to Hout Bay, I hope.
 I certainly do!
 Only 20 minutes away from Central Cape Town, this charming little town of Hout Bay is known as a top destination to explore amongst locals and internationally.
 However, it’s more than just a simple walk to eat fish and chips at the harbour.
 There are virtually so many places to visit, you might not be able to explore them all.

 If you don’t have the entire weekend to spare, try doing a staycation.
 You might be thinking, “What all can I do for such a short period?”.
 The short answer is lots!

 Where to stay

 Breakfast is mandatory with a spread you cannot ignore.
-Freshly baked muffins, an array of cereals, fresh fruits and hot coffee, it will surely make your morning.
-Choose from the menu on the table your hot morning meal of your choice and enjoy the scenery.
+Freshly baked muffins, an array of cereals, fresh fruits, and hot coffee, it will surely make your morning.
+Choose from the menu on the table the hot morning meal of your choice and enjoy the scenery.